vega/voyager/README.md

 - The __Voyager 2__ visualization tool, which blends manual and automated chart specification – demo at http://vega.github.io/voyager2 and source code at https://github.com/vega/voyager2
 - The __Voyager 1__ visualization browser -- demo at http://vega.github.io/voyager and source code in the `vy1` branch of this repository.

+## Project Setup

+### Install Dependencies

+We use [`yarn`](https://yarnpkg.com/en/) to manage dependencies as it provides more reliable dependency list that the traditional npm.

+Once you have yarn installed, you can run `yarn install`.

+### Running Current Voyager Prototype

+With all dependencies installed, you can use `yarn run start` to serve the app.

+### Building Voyager

+Just in case you want to link a dependent project to a local version of Voyager, you can run `yarn run build` to build the project.

+### Developing Voyager

+For development convention, please see [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## Embed Voyager

 This repository also hosts an experimental interface that allows for embedding voyager in another web application.
 The following sections document how to use it.